PraelHacks/htb-comments/initial-enumeration-of-the-domain.md

 ## Issue #2: Tcpdump Output not showing packets

 In the same section as Issue #1, learners are unable to replicate capturing network traffic using tcpdump.
-O

 ![Alt text](./images/tcpdump-example.png?raw=true "Hack The Box Tcpdump Screenshot")